denkhaus/irspamd/README.md

 # irspamd
-Simple yet powerful anti spam solution for IMAP-Mail accounts using [rspamd](https://github.com/vstakhov/rspamd).
+Powerful golang anti spam solution for IMAP-Mail accounts using [rspamd](https://github.com/vstakhov/rspamd).
-Tested with rspamd version 0.8.1.
+Tested with rspamd version 1.2.8
 Use this software at your own risk.
 I am not responsible for damage or loss of data.

 ## prerequisites
 Install rspamd as described [here](https://rspamd.com/downloads.html).
-Make sure, rspamd is running and rspamc is on the PATH. irspamd assumes rspamds runs on http://localhost:11333.
+Make sure, rspamd is running and rspamc is on the PATH.

 ## install
 ```
-go get github.com/denkhaus/irspamd
+go get -u github.com/denkhaus/irspamd
 ```
 #### global params
-* `--host, -H` Host to connect to.
+* `--host, -H` IMAP host to connect to.
 Default is localhost.
-* `--port, -P` Port number to connect to.
+* `--port, -P` IMAP port to connect to.
 Default is 993
 * `--user, -u` The username.
 Value is required.
 * `--pass, -p` The password.
 For security reasons prefer ENV IMAP_PASSWORD='yourpassword'
-* `--reset -r` Reset the database before processing messages.

 ## scan
 ```